edgedb/edgedb/docs/cloud/http_gql.rst

 HTTP & GraphQL APIs
 ===================

-:edb-alt-title: Querying EdgeDB Cloud over HTTP and GraphQL
+:edb-alt-title: Querying Gel Cloud over HTTP and GraphQL

 Using EdgeDB Cloud via HTTP and GraphQL works the same as :ref:`using any other EdgeDB instance <ref_edgeql_http>`.
 The two differences are in **how to